Intermesh/groupoffice-docs/upgrade/tarball.rst

 2. Make sure your system meets the :ref:`system-requirements`.
 3. Make sure you're on the latest minor release of your current version (For example 6.2.112 or 6.3.76).
-4. When running 6.2 make sure you've installed the "customfields" and "search" modules as they will become part of the Group-Office core.
+4. When running 6.2 make sure you've installed the "customfields" and "search" modules as they will become part of the GroupOffice core.
 5. Make sure to install the latest license key from your group-office.com account in the contracts section (https://www.group-office.com/account#account/contracts) if you run the professional version.
 This can be done via the browser GUI in the main menu -> register or via CLI::